Asset Processor Service

 npm run dev # Auto-reload on file changes

-Testing
+Manual Testing

-node test-api-service.js
+node tests/test-puppeteer.js

 # Test with debug logging